ebayes/ParliamentGPT/README.md

-# ParliamentGPT
+# 🏛 ParliamentGPT
-🗳 A suite of tools that helps lawmakers manage casework.
+An open-source suite of tools to help lawmakers and non-profits improve productivity.

 ## 🎉 Features